Jobseeking Secrets in the Netherlands

 Categories: Career Advice

 Working culture is different everywhere, and so is the culture surrounding how one actually finds a job.
-What’s considered perfectly normal in Mexico might be a major faux pas in the Netherlands and vice versa.
+What’s considered perfectly normal in Mexico might be a major faux pas when jobseeking the Netherlands and vice versa.

 “Soliciting is different here and abroad,” Edith told us.
 “For instance, here in the Netherlands we work a lot with HR systems.
 I’m from Mexico and if you want to get a job there you just stop by the company and present yourself, not necessarily with an appointment or anything.”